£2 million Compensation For Serious Road Accident

 Car accident compensation, how long does it take?
 In this incidence, the case took longer than can sometimes be expected.
 The defendants’ solicitors alleged that the owner of the broken vehicle was either wholly or partially responsible for the accident.
 Part of the treatment was also delayed as a result of the allegation against the vehicle which had broken down.

-The claimant sustained their injuries as they were going to help the driver of a vehicle which had broken down.
+The claimant sustained their injuries as they were going to help the driver of a vehicle that had broken down.
 The defendant in this case then drove into him.
 The impact of the collision caused the claimant severe injuries.
-The injuries to their leg included severe, comminuted, fractures to both of the man’s legs.
+The injuries included severe, comminuted fractures to both of the man’s legs.
 He sustained further injuries to his hips as well as the lower back.
 Finally, the claimant also dislocated their shoulder and fractured a bone in his collar.
 Treatment for these injuries included several surgical operations.
 The injuries sustained to the claimants’ legs were too severe to repair and, ultimately, necessitated amputation.
 One leg was amputated below the knee and the other through the knee.

-All-in-all to initially recover from the initial injuries and operations, the claimant had to stay for two-and-a-half months in hospital.
+All-in-all to initially recover, the claimant had to stay for two-and-a-half months in hospital.
 After he was discharged, he required a further three months of initial rehabilitative treatment.
 Seven months after the end of the rehabilitation, the man had to return to the hospital and have a further operation on one of his legs.
 This added another month to his total hospital stay.
 After this, his rehabilitation continued and he started to use basic prosthetic limbs.
 Due to the complexity of the injuries sustained, these initial prosthetics were not successful and the claimant was only able to walk very short distances using them.
 Four years later, the claimant still could not walk very well or for long periods of time/distance.
 They persevered with further physiotherapy and tried more advanced prosthetics.

 In this case, the defendant did not admit liability for the accident and resulting injuries.
 However, compensation was still paid in full.
 The compensation award was broken down as follows;